gabriellegall/chess_com_bi_pg/dbt/models/doc.md

 {% enddocs %}

 {% docs nb_massive_blunder_early_playing %}
-Number of massive blunders detected in the early-game phase, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing`.
+Number of massive blunders detected in the early-game phase, technically it is a count of 'Massive Blunder' on the field `miss_category_playing` AND `game_phase` = 'early'.
 {% enddocs %}

 {% docs nb_blunder_early_playing %}
-Number of blunders detected in the early-game phase, technically it is a count of 'Blunder' on the field `miss_category_playing`.
+Number of blunders detected in the early-game phase, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing` AND `game_phase` = 'early'.
 {% enddocs %}

 {% docs nb_massive_blunder_mid_playing %}
-Number of massive blunders detected in the mid-game phase, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing`.
+Number of massive blunders detected in the mid-game phase, technically it is a count of 'Massive Blunder' on the field `miss_category_playing` AND `game_phase` = 'mid'.
 {% enddocs %}

 {% docs nb_blunder_mid_playing %}
-Number of blunders detected in the mid-game phase, technically it is a count of 'Blunder' on the field `miss_category_playing`.
+Number of blunders detected in the mid-game phase, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing` AND `game_phase` = 'mid'.
 {% enddocs %}

 {% docs nb_massive_blunder_late_playing %}
-Number of massive blunders detected in the late-game phase, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing`.
+Number of massive blunders detected in the late-game phase, technically it is a count of 'Massive Blunder' on the field `miss_category_playing` AND `game_phase` = 'late'.
 {% enddocs %}

 {% docs nb_blunder_late_playing %}
-Number of blunders detected in the late-game phase, technically it is a count of 'Blunder' on the field `miss_category_playing`.
+Number of blunders detected in the late-game phase, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing` AND `game_phase` = 'late'.
 {% enddocs %}

 {% docs nb_massive_blunder_very_late_playing %}
-Number of massive blunders detected in the very late-game phase, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing`.
+Number of massive blunders detected in the very late-game phase, technically it is a count of 'Massive Blunder' on the field `miss_category_playing` AND `game_phase` = 'very_late'.
 {% enddocs %}

 {% docs nb_blunder_very_late_playing %}
-Number of blunders detected in the very late-game phase, technically it is a count of 'Blunder' on the field `miss_category_playing`.
+Number of blunders detected in the very late-game phase, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing` AND `game_phase` = 'very_late'.
 {% enddocs %}

 {% docs nb_moves_above_decisive_advantage %}